appsinacup/appsinacup.github.io/_posts/2026-02-01-polyglot-pirates-alpha-test.md

     <source type="video/webm" src="/assets/img/polyglot-pirates/polyglot.webm">
 </video>

-Hi all, the Alpha Test will start today!
-First, you will need to complete the [Alpha Test Form](https://forms.gle/GpJ1rGwRWSsmnHcU9) (if you haven't already).
+Hi all, the Alpha Test starts today!
+To participate, you will need to complete the [Alpha Test Form](https://forms.gle/GpJ1rGwRWSsmnHcU9) (if you haven't already).

-Here's how to get started:
+Then, depending on the platform you want to test on:
 - **iPhone**: You will need to go to the following [Test Flight URL](https://testflight.apple.com/join/dHRXJPG5).
 - **Android**: You will need to go to the following [Google Play URL](https://play.google.com/apps/internaltest/4701446401943780513).
 - **Web**: Go to [appsinacup.itch.io/world](https://appsinacup.itch.io/world).